pramsey/pramsey.github.io/_posts/2016-12-05-nrpp-still-doomed.md

 Fortunately, the FOI process can be indiscriminate, information can leak out **despite** the best efforts of the project team, and last month there was great tidbit about NRPP.

-Hiding inside an [FOI request](http://www2.gov.bc.ca/enSearch/detail?id=26EE74C124B8476EA280E7A3C823A2D8&recorduid=EAO-2016-62612) to the Environmental Assessment Offices (EAO) were a number of interesting documents.
+Hiding inside an [FOI request](http://www2.gov.bc.ca/enSearch/detail?id=26EE74C124B8476EA280E7A3C823A2D8&recorduid=EAO-2016-62612) to the Environmental Assessment Office (EAO) were a number of interesting documents.

 ### Who's On First?